Script Development / Simple Cache DFF.CACHE

 DFF.CACHE.expire(...)

-Set the expiration time for the cache, parameters are as follows:
+Set the expiration time for a cache.
+Parameters are as follows:

 Type |